“For the things we have to learn before we can do them, we learn by doing them.”

 Please send an email to firstname.lastname@example.org.
 Please include the following things within your cover letter:

-d) Some Educational/Work Background
+e) Your Educational/Work Background

 *optional/helpful* Attach your resume (pdf preferred)

-Step 4: Come back on Sundays and/or Mondays…
+Step 4: Come back…

-If you pass your interview, return, without a reservation, to enjoy the Farm as a Volunteer.
-We are open from 10am till Sunset on Sundays and Mondays for registered volunteers to show up at anytime they like.
-Don’t forget to “Like” us on facebook.com/HummingbirdFarm to stay up to date with what is in season and free for Volunteers at the Farm.
+If you pass your first visit interview/orientation, return to enjoy the Farm as a Volunteer.
+We are open from 10am till 5pm one Sunday per month for registered volunteers to show up at anytime they like from 10 till 3.
+Don’t forget to “Like” us on Facebook to stay up to date with what is in season and free for Volunteers at the Farm.